jdlib/JDBX/UserGuide.md

     CallStmt cstmt = new CallStmt(con);
     cstmt.init("{call getUserName(?, ?)}");

-For more initialization options call the `init()` method on these statements which will return a initialization builder.
+For more initialization options call the `init()` method on these statements which will return an initialization builder.
 The builder allows you to define properties of the query result (for query commands) or update result (for update commands).
 The terminal call of the `.sql(String)` method to specify a SQL command is mandatory in order to complete the initialization: